zaman13/Wa-Tor-Predator-Prey-Model/README.md

 ## Implementation notes
 __1.__ If the position of fishes and sharks are updated sequentially (going through 2 nested loops with normal indexing), then a net motion of the fish schools (and sharks) can be observed.
 This is avoided by using random indexed nested loops.

 __2.__ SFML VertexArrays are used for the visualization.
 This way, a single draw command show all the fish/shark population at once.
 This is much more efficient then drawing each cell independently which can result in very low frame rate for large grids.
+This makes it possible to simulate very large grids.

+__3.__ Run time is almost independent of grid size.

 ## Dependencies